nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

 Dependency version doubt is forbidden and transitive dependency upgrade is allowed but not the downgrade.

-If a project&nbsp;`libA` depends on the artifact&nbsp;`libZ` and another project&nbsp;`libB` also depends on&nbsp;`libZ`, then Maven will perform automatic version resolution to find the best match.
+If a project `libA` depends on the artifact `libZ` and another project `libB` also depends on `libZ`, then Maven will perform automatic version resolution to find the best match.
 On Nuxeo code, we want that version being explicitly set in the dependencyManagement.
 Here are the possible cases:

 1.  libA => libZ:**1**, libB => libZ:**1**, **no dependencyManagement on libZ**